Kaloyan3D/Dos-Bros/README.md

-Dosbros ✂️💈
+# Dosbros ✂️💈

-Dosbros is a sleek, responsive website built for a local barbershop owned by two brothers.
-The site serves as an online presence for the shop, showcasing its services, style, and story — all while making it easy for new and returning clients to find information and connect.
+**Dosbros** is a sleek, responsive website created for a local barbershop owned by two brothers.
+The site highlights the shop’s personality, services, and story — offering visitors an easy way to learn more and connect.

+---

-✨ Features
+## ✨ Features

-🔥 Modern, mobile-friendly design
+- 🔥 Modern, mobile-friendly design

-🧑‍🤝‍🧑 Story-driven branding focused on the two brother barbers
+- 🧑‍🤝‍🧑 Story-driven branding focused on the two brother barbers

-🕒 Opening hours, location, and contact details
+- 🕒 Opening hours, location, and contact details

-💇‍♂️ Gallery of haircuts and services
+- 💇‍♂️ Gallery showcasing styles and services

-📍 Google Maps integration
+- 📍 Google Maps integration

-⚡️ Fast-loading static site optimized for performance and SEO
+- ⚡️ Fast-loading static site optimized for performance and SEO

+---

-🚀 Tech Stack
+## 🚀 Tech Stack

-Built With: HTML, CSS, JavaScript
+- **Built With:** HTML, CSS, JavaScript

-Hosting: Netlify
+- **Hosting:** Netlify